gabrieldansereau/ms_downscaling_metawebs/README.md

 [@Braga2019SpaAna] and on the effect of land-use intensification [@Botella2023LanInt] on North American food webs, particularly Canadian mammal food webs.
-Other interesting research applications include assessing climate change impacts on network structure [e.g., @Kortsch2015CliCha] or investigating linkages between network structure and stability [@Windsor2023UsiEco].
+Other interesting research applications include assessing climate change impacts on network structure [*e.g.*, @Kortsch2015CliCha] or investigating linkages between network structure and stability [@Windsor2023UsiEco].

 As our approach is probabilistic, it does not assume species interact whenever they co-occur and incorporates variability based on environmental conditions